pwilcz/price-api/README.md

 Given the nature of this task and lack of possibility to clarify requirements, following assumption and decisions  has been made:

 #### Price calculation

-Service will allow to calculate price either based on product id and amount or product price and amount
+Service will allow to calculate price either based on product id and amount or product price and amount.
+Discount will be applied based on provided discount policy and parameters.

 #### Percentage discount
 Percentage discount will reduce total price of all products.
 Possible percentage value range would be 0-100 (including 0 and 100).